localytics/localytics-xamarin/README.md

 This repository contains the open source Xamarin SDK  to build the Localytics Xamarin Nuget package (*.nuget).
 The Localytics Xamarin SDK is a Xamarin wrapper on the native [Localytics Android SDK](https://github.com/localytics/Android-Client-Library) and [Localytics iOS SDK](https://github.com/localytics/Localytics-iOS).
 For instruction on how to use the Nuget package, refer to [Getting Started](GettingStarted.md)

 ## Contents
-* **/Localytics-Android-Latest** contains the latest Android Release that has been bound to the Xamarin SDK (v6.2.0).
+* **/Localytics-Android-Latest** contains the latest Android Release that has been bound to the Xamarin SDK (v6.3.7).
-* **/Localytics-iOS-Latest** contains the latest iOS Release that has been bound to the Xamarin SDK (v6.0.0).
+* **/Localytics-iOS-Latest** contains the latest iOS Release that has been bound to the Xamarin SDK (v6.2.9).
 * **/LocalyticsXamarin** contains the entire solution for the Xamarin SDK and sample applications

 ## Building the Nuget Package
 This and the following sections are for Developers wishing to contribute to the XamarinSDK.
-You will need Xcode, and Xamarin Studio (with Android API 19) and java 8.Simply call make VER=0.0.0 release to build.
+You will need Xcode, and Visual Studio (with Android API 33) and java 8.Simply call make VER=0.0.0 release to build.
 Localytics recommends using the prebuilt nuget package for integrating Localytics in a production app.
 Instructions can be found at LocalyticsXamarin/LocalyticsXamarin.NuGet/GettingStarted.md

 **Build**